fenixkz/rl_journey/Lesson-1/theory.md

 # Introduction to Reinforcement Learning

-All right, welcome to my repo!
+All right, welcome to my repository!
 In this repo I try to explain Reinforcement Learning to people who are interested in this field, but get scared by the massive amount of equations.
 I try to make the learning as intuitive as possible to create a deeper understanding of the topic.
 I hope that by the end of all lessons, you will understand what RL is, more importantly how it works, and how it can be applied.
 Okay, shall we start?

 # Table of Contents